Seriously, the Best Pumpkin Cheesecake with Gingersnap Crust

 - Freshly whipped cream – I make whipped cream with heavy cream, pure vanilla extract, & a little bit of powdered sugar.
-It takes just a couple of minutes to whip up, & it’s perfect piped or dolloped on top of a slice of cheesecake.
+It takes just a couple of minutes to whip up in a stand mixer & it’s perfect piped or dolloped on top of a slice of cheesecake.

 - Freshly grated nutmeg – Plain & simple!
 Finish each slice of cheesecake with a light dusting of freshly grated nutmeg for an extra aromatic quality that brings out the spices in the cheesecake.